botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![tracking.js](images/tracking.js.png)

->Hosting the following **on exploit server, injecting the **X-Forwarded-Host** header in request, and poison the cache until victim hits poison cache.
+>Hosting on the exploit server, injecting the **X-Forwarded-Host** header in request, and poison the cache until victim hits poison cache.

 ```
  /resources/js/tracking.js